Unlocking the Dollars: How Mobility@Work's New Solution for Anadarko Petroleum Transformed Headaches into Huge Savings

 Most water haulers in the Marcellus/Utica area can carry a maximum of 110 barrels of water per load and the engineer noticed that almost every invoice he received was for the maximum amount.
 He suspected his company was overpaying, but he didn’t have hard data to support the guess.

-Alex Gelsick, an energy consultant for Gray Matter, was sitting across the table having coffee with the engineer:
+Alex Gelsick, an energy consultant for Mobility@Work, was sitting across the table having coffee with the engineer:

 "Would you mind if we had a look?”

 Anadarko is one of the largest oil and gas exploration and production companies in the world.

 They employ approximately 5,800 men and women and expect to invest between $2.6 and $2.8 billion to find and develop oil and natural gas resources, according to the Anadarko website.

 As of year-end 2015, the company had approximately 2.06 billion barrels-equivalent of proved reserves.

 According to a recent study by the Environmental Protection Agency, horizontal shale gas wells require more than 4 million gallons of water per well.
 Oil and gas companies pump that water– along with chemicals and sand– into the shale formation at high pressure to fracture the formation, which releases natural gas trapped in the formation.